PlaidCloud/website/content/en/docs/reference/access-authn-authz/certificate-signing-requests.md

 ### Create CertificateSigningRequest

-Create a CertificateSigningRequest and submit it to a Kubernetes Cluster via kubectl.
+Create a CertificateSigningRequest and submit it to a PlaidCloud Cluster via kubectl.
 Below is a script to generate the CertificateSigningRequest.

 ```shell
 cat <<EOF | kubectl apply -f -